Free shipping on orders over $99

 Frequently Asked Questions

-Q: How long does it take for ivermectin to work for parasitic infections?
+Q: How long does it take for ivermectin to work?

 Q: Is it safe to take ivermectin if I'm pregnant or breastfeeding?

-Q: What should I do if I miss a dose of ivermectin?
+Q: What should I do if I miss a dose or accidentally take too much?

 Conclusion